 About Natural Flea Killer:

-"Natural home remedies" often implies that something is natural, homeopathic, and/or organic.
-Some of these products that can be taken internally by cats or dogs, and they will naturally repel fleas.
+Some of these can be taken internally by cats or dogs, naturally repelling pests.
 The best part?
 They are completely safe.
-This section will show you all your choices.
+This section will show you all your options.

 Vinegar Kills Fleas: